Secure Multi-Key Homomorphic Encryption with Application to Privacy-Preserving Federated Learning: Preliminaries

 Let $\mathcal{A}$ be a real-world adversary who observes all ciphertexts, public keys, partial decryption, and the evaluation result.
-Then there exists a probabilistic polynomial-time simulator $\mathsf{Sim}$ such that the following distributions are computationally indistinguishable:
+Then there exists a probabilistic polynomial-time (PPT) simulator $\mathsf{Sim}$ such that the following distributions are computationally indistinguishable (denoted by $\approx_c$):